Sadleria cyatheoides

 Based primarily on my (Koebele) failures, the secret to successfully growing ʻamaʻu is keeping the temperature down and the humidity up.
 Growing ʻamaʻu in places like Volcano (on Hawai‘i Island) or the back of Mānoa Valley (on O‘hau) — the sites of the two photographs above — is much easier than trying to grow this beautiful fern in Pearl City, O‘ahu.
 However, if you DO live in a hot and dry place like Pearl City, there are things you can do to improve growing conditions.

-First, while at higher, cooler elevations, both wild and cultivated ʻamaʻumaʻu can survive being out in the open and exposed to the full sun, down below 500 ft, it's unwise to plant your ʻamaʻu in a site that receives any direct sunlight at all.
+At higher, cooler elevations, both wild and cultivated ʻamaʻumaʻu can survive being out in the open and exposed to the full sun.
+However, below 500 ft, it's unwise to plant your ʻamaʻu in a site that receives any direct sunlight at all.
 Rather, find a bright but shaded spot for your ʻamaʻu to grow.

 Similarly, rainy and humid places can compensate for high temperatures, so if your place is both hot and dry, set up a sprinkler or misting system in your landscape to keep the evaporation from the fronds of your ʻamaʻu at a minimum.
 Set the system to turn on multiple times each day (it doesn't have to be for long, just a minute or two), particularly around midday and early afternoon.
 The brief shower or misting will both wet the fronds of your ʻamaʻu and evaporatively cool the entire site.

 Like nearly all ferns, ʻamaʻu needs moist to wet soil or media that also drains water quickly.
-Lava/cinder or organic-dominant soils are best, but I've also grown ʻamaʻu in clay (but rocky) dominant soil.
+Cinder-rich or rocky organic soils are best, but I've also grown ʻamaʻu in (rocky) clay soil.

-Like hāpuʻu (Cibotium chamissoi), ʻamaʻu tends to form a natural skirt of dead fronds at its base.
+Like hāpuʻu (Cibotium chamissoi and C. menziesii), ʻamaʻu tends to form a natural skirt of dead fronds at its base.
 It's your call if you find this feature attractive or ugly.
-If ugly, remove the old fronds with a hand-pruner, being careful not to damage the fern's trunk or emerging fiddleheads.
+If ugly, remove the old fronds with hand-pruners, being careful not to damage the fern's trunk or emerging side shoots.

 Pests and Diseases

 I (Koebele) never encountered any pest or disease problems with my ʻamaʻu.
-However, while I never saw the two-spotted leafhopper (Sophonia rufofascia) on my ferns, you should keep an eye out for this very destructive pest.
+However, I suspect ʻamaʻu may be vulnerable to scale insect infestations, so inspect the fronds regularly.
+While I never saw two-spotted leafhoppers (Sophoria orientalis; syn: Sophonia rufofascia) on my ferns, you should keep an eye out for this very destructive pest.
 Refer to the Cibotium chamissoi page for more information on the two-spotted leafhopper.
+Also, Little & Skolmen [1989] note that a "weevil that bores into the stems and damages the leaves has become a pest locally in recent years."

 Wild tree ferns are regularly eaten (because of their starchy pith) and killed by feral pigs.
 Therefore, if you live near a forested area, remain vigilant of this potential threat, and, maybe, erect some type of barrier around your ʻamaʻu.